Aurelio logo

 Handoff agents

 A significant positive here is latency.
-To answer a query that requires a single web search with the orchestrator-subagent, we would need three generations:
+To answer a query that requires a single web-search with the orchestrator-subagent, we would need three generations:

 text